Everest Base Camp Trek Blog Day One: Kathmandu to Phakding

 It is then a flat walk followed by some tough walking mostly due to the altitude to get to Everest Base camp.
 Weather at base camp can be very mixed.
 Visibility was not great when we arrived but we were very lucky and the sun came out after we had been there for about 30 minutes.

-We spent one hour at base camp which was sufficient time.
+We spent one hour at Everest Base camp which was sufficient time.
 You, of course, need to get your photo taken with the rock formations and prayer flags and there is quite a queue!
 And you need to get a group shot done here.

 The views of the Khumbu icefall are fantastic.
 I had always wanted to see this as I have watched so many Everest movies and read so many Everest books!
 It appears to be pure ice and I have no idea how anyone climbs it!